hipe/tmx/lib/skylab/brazen/doc/issues/038-the-couch-narrative.md

 ## #note-085

-whether or not the call to the couch server succeeds we always want to procede with the attempt at saving the datastore as an entity (a "record") in for e.g a config file.
+whether or not the call to the couch server succeeds we always want to procede with the attempt at saving the collection as an entity (a "record") in for e.g a config file.

 if we don't do this, we get locked out from making the two ends match